addankisrinivas/Business-Insights-360/README.md

-# 🚀 Business Insights 360 – Power BI Case Study
+# 🚀 Business Insights 360 – Power BI

 Welcome to the repository for **Business Insights 360**, my end-to-end Power BI project developed as part of a real-world simulation for AtliQ Technologies.
 This project highlights my skills in data preparation, modeling, visualization, and interactive dashboard design.